 The United States has been a heavy fossil fuel-dependent economy.
 As it attempts to achieve Carbon Neutrality by 2050, the country has to pull up its socks over the next three decades.

 From switching fuel options to inculcating behavioral changes among industrial and residential users, it has to consciously work towards eliminating or minimizing fossil fuels from its system.

-Encouraging citizens to opt for public transport, walk instead of using private modes of transport, or incentivizing industries to use clean, renewable energy sources like wind, water, biomass, geothermal or solar, would go a long way to achieve decarbonizing the economy by 2050.
+Encouraging citizens to opt for public transport, walking instead of using private modes, or incentivizing industries to use clean, renewable energy sources like wind, water, biomass, geothermal or solar would go a long way to decarbonizing the economy by 2050.

-The Environmental and Energy Study Institute (EESI), a non-profit organization dedicated to promoting sustainable societies, states that economies need to focus on energy efficiency by eliminating energy waste.
-Source: https://www.eesi.org/topics/energy-efficiency/description
+The Environmental and Energy Study Institute (EESI), a non-profit organization that promotes sustainable societies, states that economies must focus on energy efficiency by eliminating energy waste.

 While renewable energy technologies also help accomplish these objectives, improving energy efficiency is the cheapest – and often the most immediate – way to reduce the use of fossil fuels.
 There are enormous opportunities for efficiency improvements in every sector of the economy, whether it is buildings, transportation, industry, or energy generation, the EESI states.

 - From optimizing building efficiency through renewable energy technologies, zero-energy buildings are attainable.
 No matter how small a step might seem, choosing LED light bulbs, for instance, would go a long way to achieve the goal of Mission 2050.
 Larger efforts to improve building efficiency include insulation up-gradation and weatherization.